One of Kyoto's often-overlooked jewels, located just south of Higashiyama in the Fushimi area is Fushimi Inari Shrine.

 It includes trails to many smaller shrines which span 4 kilometers and takes approximately 3 hours to walk up.

-A visitor could easily spend several hours walking up the hillside, taking in the beautiful views of the city of Kyoto and walking through the torii, which appear luminescent in the late afternoon sun.
+A visitor could easily spend hours walking up the hillside, taking in the beautiful views of the city and walking through the torii, which appear glowing in the late afternoon sun.

 Fushimi Inari Shrine’s long tunnels of vermilion torii gates are the main attraction for overseas tourists, many of whom see them as typically Japanese.